pedropbazzo/diff-api/README.md

     mvn package

-It will clean, compile and generate a jar at target directory, e.g. `diff-api-1.0.0-jar-with-dependencies.jar`
+It will clean, compile and generate a jar at target directory, e.g. `diff-api-1.0.0.jar`

 ### Test

-It provides some methods to test:

-• Unit and Integration Tests
+To run the API Unit and Unit and Integration Tests, follow the instructions below:

-For both, you can run:
+* For both test phases, you can run:

     mvn test

-Just for Unit Tests:
+* To run only Unit Tests:

     mvn -Dtest=DiffApiApplicationUnitTests test

-Just for Integration Tests, run:
+* To run only Integration Tests:

     mvn -Dtest=DiffApiApplicationIntegrationTests test

 ### Run

-In order to run the web service, run the uber jar simply as following:
+In order to run the API, run the jar simply as following:

-    java -jar diff-api-1.0.0-jar-with-dependencies.jar
+    java -jar diff-api-1.0.0.jar --spring.profiles.active=prod

+or

+	 mvn spring-boot:run -Dspring.profiles.active=prod

-By default, the service will be available at
+By default, the API will be available at

     http://localhost:8080/